MacLaurinGroup/mg-toolbox/README.md

 # mg-toolbox

-Small collection of utilities for node/lambda development; custom errors, logging
+Small collection of utilities for node/lambda development; custom errors, logging and string sanitization.

 To get installed, simply use the following: